There are a wide variety of tried and tested

 Make sure you have adequate insurance

 cover in place.
 PTA-UK members automatically have public liability insurance cover in places as part of their annual membership.
-PTAs should not be running events without insurance - if their is an incident you and your committee colleagues may be held liable.
+PTAs should not be running events without insurance - if there is an incident you and your committee colleagues may be held liable.

 You also need to think about any licences

 you may need for your event.
-If you have live or recorded music (including school discos) are selling or supplying alcohol and have a raffle where you are selling tickets in advance of the event, then you will need a licence.
+If you have live or recorded music (including school discos), are selling or supplying alcohol, and have a raffle where you are selling tickets in advance of the event, then you will need a licence.